-- A headache and gastrointestinal side effects (such as constipation, diarrhea, nausea, abdominal pain) are the most commonly reported side effects; other side effects are rare.
+- A headache and gastrointestinal side effects (such as constipation, diarrhea, nausea, abdominal pain).
+Other side effects are rare.

 - May cause false-positive results on urine protein tests.

-- A response to Zantac does not preclude gastric or duodenal malignancy.
+- A response to Zantac does not preclude gastric or duodenal malignancy (cancer).
 Endoscopy is the only way to do this.